mrezasoltani/mrezasoltani.github.io/_pages/Course/module_1.md

 classes: wide
 ---

-* We start by introducing what machine learning is, and why we need to know about it.
-Next, we review the required mathematical background for understanding Machine Learning (ML) and Deep Learning (DL).
-* We cover the following fundamental topics:
-1. Linear Algebra
-2. Probability
-3. Statistics
-4. Optimization

-* Next we do a crash course in Python and Numpy.
 ## What Is Machine Learning?
 * With the deluge of data, we need to find ways to discover what is in the data.
 ML is a set of algorithms/methods that help us learn and recognize the hidden patterns in data.
 ML is not a new topic.
 In fact, learning from data has been explored and used by many disciplines such as Statistics, Signal Processing, Control Theory, etc. What makes ML special is to provide a common formalism to the problems and algorithms.
 With the help of ML techniques, one can predict future data, or perform other kinds of decision-making under uncertainty.
 * There are different types of ML.
 Sometimes models and methods are used interchangably.
 However, a model is not a (learning) method/algorithm.